College of Chiropractic Admission Requirements

 Chiropractic Legacy Scholarships

-- This competitive award is open to U.S. applicants (for the D.C. and A.O.M. programs) and is based on a complete application and essay submission.
+- This competitive award is open to U.S. applicants (for the D.C. program) and is based on a complete application and essay submission.
 Scholarship amounts vary.

 - Awarded to enrolled D.C. students in each class in trimesters 2-10, scholarship value of up to $300-$500 per trimester.